microsoft/pxt-adafruit/docs/reference/basic/show-string.md

 ### Parameters

 * `text` is a [String](/reference/types/string).
 It can contain letters, numbers, and punctuation.
-* `ms` is an optional [Number](/reference/types/number).
+* `interval` is an optional [Number](/reference/types/number).
 It means the number of milliseconds before sliding the [String](/reference/types/string) left by one LED each time.
 Bigger intervals make the sliding slower.

 ### Examples: